FidelAHM/Resume-Scanner/README.md

 # Resume-Scanner
-It matches your resume with a job description
+It is a machine learning project which matches your resume with a job description